37-39 Benabrow Avenue

 Lunch is provided both days.

-Cost: EARLY BIRD TICKETS are $135 + Booking Fee.
+Cost: $135 + Booking Fee.
 Lunch included both days.
 Buy tickets here!

 Venue: Island Dance – 37-39 Benabrow Avenue, Bellara (Bribie Island).